NashWellington/NNES/README.md

 * More mappers
 * Other QoL features (savestates, cheats, etc)
 * Cross-platform support

+## Testing and Compatibility
+Test roms are located in the test_roms directory.
+All test results should be added to tests.md.
+Testing is not yet automated.

+ROM compatibility hasn't been tested extensively yet.
+In the near future, I will add a file detailing compatibility for each ROM.

 ## Compiling
 NNES requires a C++17 compiler, as well as the following dependencies: